diskuv/dkml-ghmirror/contributors/index.rst

     utop #> #quit ;;

-:ref:`Local Projects`, which let you edit code in an IDE and import code packages, are the topic of the next section.
+:ref:`BeyondBasics` is the topic of the next section.

 Indices and tables
 ==================